mongodb/leafygreen-ui/packages/Popover/README.md

 ## Simple Use Case

-The popover component will be automatically positioned relative to its neartest parent, which has position `absolute` specified.
+The popover component will be automatically positioned relative to its nearest parent.
+If `usePortal` is set to `false`, then it will be positioned relative to its nearest ancestor with the CSS property: `position: absolute | relative | fixed`.

 ### active